quixio/quix-docs/docs/cli/cli-add-transform.md

     app.run(sdf)
 ```

-This generates a message with the following format every 30 seconds:
+This publishes a message to the output topic, with the following format, every 30 seconds:

 ``` json
 {'average-speed': 249.04918032786884, 'time': 1713518340000}